-Hopefully you’ve found my post helpful and informative.
-Here are the main points to take away and remember:
+I hope you’ve found my post helpful and informative!
+Here are the main points to remember:

 - An air conditioner uses at least about 9 times as much electricity as a fan.
 While the amount may vary from model to model, this rule holds true for all of them.

 - Even on the low setting, an air conditioner uses as very large amount of electricity when cooling

 - Fans are much more cost-effective in terms of energy use

 - Using an energy meter is a great way to make sure you know how much electricity your air cooling product is using